Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-day-night-css-only-toggle-switch.md

 But let’s start with the basics.
 We need to hide our checkbox.
 The checkbox is only used to toggle our styling.

-> The label will be the one visible, and toggling the checkbox
+> The label will be the one visible and toggling the checkbox

 We use ‘display: none’ to hide our checkbox.